partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ```
 The above three queries are functionally the same.

-To rewrite a query in SQL’s window function syntax to PartiQL syntax:
+We can rewrite a query in SQL’s window function syntax to PartiQL syntax.

 Suppose that a query:
 1. Is a SELECT query
 2. the SELECT clause contains one or more SQL window function (identified by OVER)